fdformula/MathlyLua/README.md

 of course contents and never need to worry if their computers work too slowly.
 Moreover, Lua is so simple and natural a language that students without programming skills can understand most of Lua code.

-## Which version of Lua is needed?
+## Which version of Lua is supported?
+Is there any IDE for Lua + Mathly?

 Mathly is developed in Lua 5.4.6.
 It might work with previous versions.